vega/altair/doc/user_guide/interactions.rst

 for simple interactions like this one since they can also be accessed in expression strings as we saw above.
-Selections and parameters can be used anywhere that expressions are valid, for example, in a :ref:`user-guide-calculate-transform` or a :ref:`user-guide-filter-transform` transform.
+Selections and parameters can be used anywhere where expressions are valid, for example, in a :ref:`user-guide-calculate-transform` or a :ref:`user-guide-filter-transform` transform.